ggandor/leap.nvim/README.md

 ### Resolving conflicts in the first phase

-If a label gets positioned over a directly reachable match or another label (this latter might occur when a label needs to be shifted left for a match before EOL/window edge), it will not be shown until entering the second input, that resolves the ambiguity.
+A directly reachable match always takes priority over a label, in that case the label will only be displayed after the second input, that resolves the ambiguity.
+If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an empty label will be displayed until entering the second input.

 ### Operator-pending mode